sidpalas/BSAI/README.md

 ![improvement over time](./images/batch.png)

-*(You can see the AI beat Random 97/100 games)*
+*(You can see the AI beat the Random player 97/100 games)*

-A completely random AI on average took ~61 moves to clear the board, while the various configurations of the rules based approach tended to take ~47 moves.
-Tuning the parameters for how moves were evaluated only didn't impact the performance much (+/- 1 move or so).
+A completely random AI on average took ~61 moves to clear the board, while the various configurations of the rules-based approach tended to take ~47 moves.
+Tuning the parameters for how moves were evaluated didn't impact the performance much (+/- 1 move or so).

-Also, adding a bit of randomness (i.e. 10% take a random shot to help explore uncharted territory decreased performance).
+Also, adding a bit of randomness (i.e. 10% of the time, take a random shot to help explore uncharted territory) decreased performance.

 I think that is all there is to say for now... cheers!